mohitSr1021/mohitSr1021/README.md

 ## 🚀 Featured Projects

-### 2. Convo.io
+### 1. Convo.io
-A real-time chat application that I am currently learning, working on, and building!
+A real-time chat application that I am currently learning, working on, and building 🚀🚀!

-### 2. Chatrix
+### 2. Chatrix.io
 A real-time social media application.
 ### Features:
 - 💬 Real-time messaging using Socket.IO